• Email

 Written by Shawna of Different by Design Learning.

-I quickly realized that hands-on learning was not as easy to implement as I’d imagined.
+I quickly realized that hands-on learning for teens was not as easy to implement as I’d imagined.
 Our first year was filled with me vacillating back and forth between dissecting a fish or giving up in the form of another worksheet I knew they’d resist.

 I am happy to say that eventually, I figured out how to more easily incorporate hands-on learning into our homeschool.